 As you climb higher, air pressure decreases, and with it the number of oxygen molecules in each breath.
 At 12,000 ft (3,600 m), for example, every breath delivers around 40% fewer oxygen molecules compared to sea level.
 Your body has to work much harder to supply the brain and muscles with the oxygen they need.

-That’s where acclimatization comes in, a gradual process where your body adapts to thinner air by:
+Acclimatization comes in a gradual process where your body adapts to thinner air by:

 - Breathing deeper and faster